armcha/LuseenBottomNavigation/README.md

 Usage
 -----

-Add the LoginView to your layout
+Add the BottomNavigationView to your layout

 ```xml
  <com.luseen.luseenbottomnavigation.BottomNavigation.BottomNavigationView